REPORTS

 Dreaming of dictatorship: Kremlin-friendly oligarch Bidzina Ivanishvili attempts to take Georgia off the path to Europe

 On Sept.
-4, the EU delegation in Georgia announced that the country’s accession process has been effectively halted due to Tbilisi’s adoption of a law similar to Russia’s “foreign agents” legislation, along with the Georgian parliament’s plans to adopt a law curtailing LGBTQ+ rights — a law that was approved in its third and final reading earlier today.
+4, the EU's spokesperson in Georgia reiterated that the country’s accession process has been effectively halted due to Tbilisi’s intention to adopt a law similar to Russia’s “foreign agents” legislation, along with the Georgian parliament’s plans to adopt a law curtailing LGBTQ+ rights — a law that was approved in its third and final reading earlier today.
 The first law is intended to help the ruling Georgian Dream party target the opposition ahead of parliamentary elections set to take place in October.
 However, the legislation could cost billionaire Bidzina Ivanishvili’s party its parliamentary majority, as opposition to the bill led to massive anti-government protests last spring.
 Georgian Dream, which has become increasingly authoritarian since coming to power in 2012, will try to avoid defeat by exploiting fears of a new war with Russia.
 Meanwhile, despite strong overall support, the opposition has been unable to unite into a single force.

 Content